Balurga Station

 Project Information:

-Balurga Station is a savanna fire management project located at Balurga Station, approximately 120km inland to the east of the coastal community of Pormpuraaw on the Cape York Peninsula in Far North Queensland.
-It was registered in August 2015 and covers an expansive 116,848.58 hectares.
+Balurga Station is a Savanna Fire Management project located on the Cape York Peninsula in Far North Queensland, approximately 75km southeast of the Aboriginal community of Pormpuraaw and 400km northwest of Cairns.
+It was registered in August 2015 and covers 116,848.58 Ha.